Fun with Plant-Based Gels

 ½ tsp vegetable glycerine

 if you plan on keep your gel for more than a day or two, add 1% Geogard 221

 Blend the xanthan gum and the glycerine together until a smooth paste is achieved.
 The glycerine helps ‘hydrate’ the gum and makes working with it easier (ie. fewer lumps to squash out).
 Prepare some water which you will add to the paste by mixing it with two drops of Euxyl 940.
 I find blending the water and preservative first helps get it well dispersed for maximum coverage against fungi and bacteria.
 Drizzle the water little by little over the paste, blending constantly.
 Using an immersion/stick blender works well here.
 Continue adding water and blending until you are happy with the gel consistency.

-About a quarter to a half teaspoon of xanthan gum will make a goodly amount of gel, making it extremely cost effective.
+About a quarter to a half teaspoon of xanthan gum will make a decent amount of gel, making it extremely cost effective.
+Feel free to adjust the recipe to make larger batches.
 I also find once the xanthan gum is gelled, a little goes a looong way.
 The tiniest amount on your finger will spread quite far on your skin.
 For best results, leave the gel to ‘prove’ for a couple of hours or overnight before using it.
 The gelatinous network only gets better with time.
 You can store it in a cool spot or in the fridge for many months if it is properly preserved.

 ¼ c flax seeds